supersu097/mycrawler/README.md

 # Notice
 The receiver mentioned above is
 ```
 A list of addresses to send this mail to.
-A bare string will be treated as a list with 1 address
+A bare string will be treated as a list with 1 address.
 ```
 which means I think that if you have several friends that need to receive the message from you,the field of receiver's data type shoud be a List with String.